wpmetabox/docs/_docs/fields/select-advanced.md

 ## Data

 If `multiple` is `false`, this field simply saves the selected value in the database.
-The value saved is the `value` in the `options` array (not label).
+The saved value is the `value` in the `options` array (not label).

-If `multiple` is `true`, this field saves multiple values in the database, where ech value is store in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).
+If `multiple` is `true`, this field saves multiple values in the database, where aech value is stored in a single row in the database with the same meta key (similar to what `add_post_meta` does with last parameter `false`).

-If the field is cloneable, then the value is stored as a serialized array in a single row in the database.
+If the field is cloneable, the value is stored as a serialized array in a single row in the database.

 ## Template usage